The perfect holiday combo along the Mediterranean

-“The Moorish influence on the culture of Spain, Portugal and Morocco will be clear throughout this journey.
-But the differences that make each country so distinctive also stand out.
-Experience the Trafalgar difference as you travel through these three magnificent Mediterranean countries uncovering the hidden treasures and insider experiences along the way.” ~ Trafalgar Tours
+“The Moorish cultural influence of Spain, Portugal and Morocco will be clear throughout this journey.
+But the differences that make each country so distinctive also stand out!
+Experience the difference as you travel through these 3 magnificent Mediterranean countries uncovering the hidden treasures and insider experiences along the way.”

-The Perfect Mediterranean Holiday Combo: Spain, Morocco and Portugal with Trafalgar
+The Perfect Mediterranean Holiday Combo: Spain, Morocco & Portugal

-Trafalgar has been crafting amazing holidays for over 70 years!
-As a consequence powerful relationships have been developed with hoteliers and local specialists.
-This creates a mediterranean holiday filled with insights, fun, wonderful travel companions and experiences you’re never going to forget.
+Create your mediterranean holiday filled with insights, fun, wonderful travel companions and experiences you’re never going to forget.
+Immerse yourself…

 Spain’s Mediterranean coastline, from the Costa Blanca to the Costa del Sol, enjoys an average of over 300 days of sunshine each year.
 When northern Europe is being deluged or is frozen, you can almost guarantee that the south of Spain will be bathed in sunshine.
 In general, May and October are considered the best months for touring, as they’re generally dry and not too hot in most regions.